©1978

 pillages, burns, makes morality ugly, and tries to lock out

 others in many ways as it has been locked in.
-Living in the self with dignity

 and balance is the first lesson of God the universal Father.
 The